connievi/Recipeopedia/README.md

 ## Overview
 ### Description
-This Android mobile app will serve as a platform for users to generate recipes based off their unique food tastes and diets.
+This Android mobile app will serve as a platform for users to search up recipes based off their unique food tastes.

 ### App Evaluation
 - **Category:** Health
 - **Mobile:** This app will be very user friendly to mobile users.
-Users can easily input their diet information and ingredients into the app, scroll through recipes, and tap on recipes to learn more specific information about them, such as ingredients and nutrition information.
+Users can easily search through recipes and tap on recipes to learn more specific information about them, such as instructions, ingredients, and health labels.
-- **Story:** This app is very compelling towards users as they can easily find new recipes based on their peresonal preferences.
+- **Story:** This app is very compelling towards users as they can easily find new recipes based on their personal preferences.
-- **Market:** The market for this app is typically teenagers or adults who are more health-conscious or want to learn/explore new recipes.
+- **Market:** The market for this app is typically teenagers or adults who want to learn/explore new recipes.
 - **Habit:** Users will use this app when they want to discover new recipes.
 They can consume and create content on this app.
 - **Scope:** I believe the scope is realistic for this app and allows me to incorporate many different useful and relevant features.